 - Subverted in an episode of The Simpsons, featuring a kids' football team.
 Lisa shows up in full gear, announcing "That's right, a girl wants to play football!" ...only to quit in disappointment, when she finds out there are already four girls on the team.

 - She tries to excuse her quitting by saying she won't play with the skin of a helpless animal.
 She's then told all the balls are synthetic and the proceeds from buying them go to charity.
 Denied the ability to lecture everyone, she bursts into tears and runs off.
 One of the only times Lisa's ever been called on being a Soapbox Sadie.

-- A one-episode version of this occurs in the penultimate episode of Book One of Avatar The Last Airbender.
-Katara has traveled literally from one side of the world to the other to learn Waterbending: she sees it as her right to learn, and when Master Pakku refuses to teach her and demands that she apologize for trying to learn, she challenges him to a fight and gives him a battle to remember.
+- A one-episode version of this occurs in the penultimate episode of Book One of Avatar: The Last Airbender.
+Katara has travelled literally from one side of the world to the other to learn Waterbending.
+She sees it as her right to learn, and when Master Pakku refuses to teach her because she's female and demands that she apologize for trying to learn, shenote challenges himnote to a fight and gives him a battle to remember.
 She doesn't win, but she breaks through to him and is allowed to take the classes, doing so well that he designates her as a Master in record time.

 - The Xavier Riddle and the Secret Museum episode "I Am Jackie Robinson" is this, obviously.